speechbrain/benchmarks/benchmarks/MOABB/README.md

 ## 🛠️ Installation

-To set up the benchmark, follow these steps:
+To set up SpeechBrain-MOABB, follow these steps:

 1. Install SpeechBrain: